Year 5 & 6 - Acacia, Maple and Oak classes

 Green checked dress

-This term, we have PE on a Wednesday.
-Please ensure that your child comes into school wearing their PE kit on these days.
+This term, we have indoor PE on a Monday.
+Please ensure that your child comes into school wearing their PE kit on this day.
 If a child is unable to join in with the P.E lessons due to injury they should still come in their full P.E. kit as they will contribute to the learning and assessment of skills covered.
 Pupils with long hair should have their hair tied back at all times and earrings must be taken out or protected with tape during P.E. lessons.
 Teachers are not allowed to take earrings out for children so please ensure it is done before they arrive to school that morning.

 House colour T-shirt